Festivals in the East Kootenay bring fun, friendship and smiles

 Festivals in Canal Flats

-Flats Fest is a three-day toe-tappin’ country music festival that brings some of the best names in Canadian country music to the beautiful village of Canal Flats.
+Flats Fest is a three-day toe-tappin’ country music festival that brings some of the best names in Canadian country music and beyond to the beautiful village of Canal Flats.
+The 2023 line-up is still being finalized, but popular musicians returning from last year will include Craig Moritz, Julian Austin and Shane Profitt.
 Enjoy the beer garden while you listen to top headline acts from across the country, as well as many supporting bands and musicians.
 Bring your camp chairs, sit back and prepare for a fantastic weekend of musical entertainment!
 There are also vendors, and camping is available on-site.

 Festivals in Cranbrook

-The Kootenay Children’s Festival is a fun-filled day that celebrates the magic, fun and wonder of childhood.
+The Kootenay Children’s Festival is a fun-filled event that celebrates the magic, fun and wonder of childhood.
 It’s one of the last remaining free children’s festivals in British Columbia.
+This year, the festival kicks off on the evening of Friday, May 12 with a family dance in Rotary Park—popular band Pretty For The People will have you on your feet and dancing the night away!
 The festival has an ever-changing schedule of well-known performers each year—past guests have included beloved children’s entertainer Fred Penner, Ktunaxa Nation storytellers, and dancers and circus troupes.
 There’s a kaleidoscope of fun-filled activities to explore such as crazy hair and face painting booths, bouncy castles and flower planting.

-One of the biggest festivals in the East Kootenay, Sam Steele Days is a family-friendly four-day celebration that celebrates a legendary figurehead in the history of the Canadian West, superintendent Sam Steele.
+One of the biggest festivals in the East Kootenay, Spirit of the Rockies is a family-friendly four-day festival that celebrates the spirit of the mountain community.
+The event was originally known as Sam Steele Days, in honour of the legendary figurehead in the history of Cranbrook and the Canadian West, Superintendent Sam Steele.
+The festival underwent a name change in early 2023 in order to enhance the regional appeal of this annual event.
 The festival kicks off with a community-wide pancake breakfast and a host of fun events, including a parade in downtown Cranbrook.
 Other festivities include a vendor market, live music and entertainment, an inflatable funland for kids and the always popular weiner dog races.

 Festivals in Creston